John de Barth Walbach: Family

 Walbach married Mary Louise Harberger in Philadelphia in 1802.
 His children included:

 John de Barth Walbach (1811-1892), who was appointed a midshipman in the United States Navy in 1827, and resigned as a lieutenant in 1861 to join the Confederacy.
 He served as a first lieutenant in the 10th Battalion of Virginia Artillery which was part of the Stonewall Brigade.

 Louis Augustus de Barth Walbach, who was graduated at West Point Military Academy in 1834, and died a captain of ordnance, 26 June 1853.

-His daughter, Adelphine de Barth Walbach, born in 1815, married in 1841 Thomas Elzear Gardiner, a prominent Maryland tobacco planter, and died in 1904.
+His daughter, Adelphine de Barth Walbach, born in 1815, married in 1841 Thomas Elzear Gardiner, a prominent Maryland tobacco planter.
 Their son John de Barth Walbach Gardiner was military critic for the New York Times and author of the book German Plans for the Next World War.
 Another son, James de Barth Walbach (who dropped the "Gardiner" from his name), was a member of the Maryland House of Delegates representing Charles County from 1898 to 1906.

 Walbach's brother was the Reverend Louis de Barth who was a Roman Catholic priest who oversaw parishes at Lancaster and Conewago.
 He was born at Munster, November 1, 1764.
 When the See of Philadelphia became vacant by the death of Bishop Egan, Father de Barth became administrator of the diocese.
 He died October 13, 1838.

 A great great grandson of General Walbach was James de Barth Walbach.
 He was born in Maryland on August 20, 1893 and entered West Point in 1912 and graduated in 1916.
 He received the Legion of Merit during World War II, retired from the Army as a colonel in the Coast Artillery Corps in July 1947.